nesi/hpc_training/_lessons/kupe/002-accessing_resources.md

 ## Troubleshooting

 Please contact [support@nesi.org.nz](mailto:support@nesi.org.nz) if you have any problems or questions.
-If you are having trouble logging in to the My NeSI portal, resetting your password, obtaining a second-factor token, or logging in to the cluster, please let us know which of the following screens you see as this will enable us to address your issue more quickly.
+If you are having trouble logging in to the My NeSI site, resetting your password, obtaining a second-factor token, or logging in to the cluster, please let us know which of the following screens you see as this will enable us to address your issue more quickly.
 Thank you.

 If your account is not ready, you may see:
 ![logging-in](../../assets/img/no_account.png)